acbilson/chaos-content/stones/bible/hebrews.md

 {{< poetry >}}
 Your throne, O God, is forever and ever, the scepter of uprightness is the scepter of your kingdom.
-You have loved righteousness and hated wickeness;
+You have loved righteousness and hated wickedness;
 therefore God, your God, has anointed you with the oil of gladness beyond your companions[8]
 {{< /poetry >}}